Re-Domiciliation of a Company

 EFFECTS UNDER THE COMPANIES ACT – PROVISIONAL REGISTRATION

 As a result and with the effect from the date of the issuance by the Maltese Registrar of companies of a Provisional Certificate of Continuation in favour of the Company, the company would continue to be a body corporate incorporated in Malta under the Companies Act, and would be subject to all obligations and capable of exercising all the powers of a company under the Companies Act.
 Such a company requiring the transfer of their operations and domicile to Malta need not liquidate the foreign company and register a new one in Malta.
 Instead they will solely move their domicile to Malta whilst the legal entity originally formed in the foreign jurisdiction remains in existence.

 The effect of such a move is that it does not create a new legal entity, but instead moves the original entity from one legal jurisdiction to another.
 Such a company will still retain all its assets, rights, obligation and liabilities it had in its original country of registration.
 Such that the company would retain all its assets, rights, liabilities and obligations.

-Furthermore any legal proceedings instituted by or against this company will not be affected.
-Neither will the company officers be released from any of the obligations, judgment, convictions, rulings, order, debt or liability due or to become due or any cause existing against the company or against any member, director, officer or persons vested with the administration or representation of the company.
+Furthermore any legal proceedings instituted by or against this company remain in force.
+Also, the company officers’ obligations, judgment, convictions, rulings, order, debt or liability are still enforceable.
+Finally, any claim existing against the company or against any member, director or officer vested with the administration or representation of the company.

 Companies requesting for a continuation/re-domiciliation to Malta will not be permissible if they originate from companies that:

-- Insolvency proceedings, arrangements, compositions, recovery and similar proceedings have been commenced by or against them
+- Insolvency proceedings, arrangements, compositions, recovery and similar proceedings started by or against them.

 - There exist proceedings against it for breach of any law in the country of its original incorporation.